-- 1. Open a browser and type the IP address or host name of the Axis device. - If you do not know the IP address, use AXIS IP Utility or AXIS Device Manager to find the device on the network. - 2.
-Type the username and password.
-If you access the device for the first time, you must create an administrator account.
-See Create an administrator account on page 4.
+1. Open a browser and type the IP address or host name of the Axis device.

+If you do not know the IP address, use AXIS IP Utility or AXIS Device Manager to find the device on the network.

-Create an administrator account
+2. Type the username and password.
+If you access the device for the first time, you must set the root password.
+See Set a new password for the root account on page 4.

+Set a new password for the root account

-The first time you log in to your device, you must create an administrator account.
+The default administrator username is root.
+There's no default password for the root account.
+You set a password the first time you log in to the device.

-- 1. Enter a username.

-- 2. Enter a password.
-See Secure passwords on page 4.
+- 1. Type a password.
+Follow the instructions about secure passwords.
+See Secure passwords on page 4. - 2.
+Retype the password to confirm the spelling. - 3.
+Click Add user.

-- 3. Re-enter the password.

-- 4. Click Add user.

-The device has no default account.
-If you lose the password for your administrator account, you must reset the device.
-See Reset to factory default settings on page 56.
+If you lose the password for the root account, go to Reset to factory default settings on page 50 and follow the instructions.